Skip to main content

 img

-LCPLargest Contentful Paint is a Core Web Vitals metric that measures when the largest content element in the viewport is visible.
-It can be used to determine when the main content of the page has finished rendering on the screen.-
+LCPLargest Contentful Paint, that is, the maximum content painting time, is the Core Web Vitals metric used to measure when the largest content element in the viewport is visible.
+It can be used to determine when the main content of the page will be rendered on the screenfs - fetchStart

-TCPTCP connection time.connectEnd - connectStart
+TCPTCP connection takes timeconnectEnd - connectStart

 Page analysis indicators